Xtr126/wayland-getevent/README.md

     $ chmod a+x ./client
     $ ./client | sudo waydroid shell -- sh /sdcard/Android/data/xtr.keymapper/files/xtMapper.sh --wayland-client
+- This [hack](https://github.com/casualsnek/waydroid_script?tab=readme-ov-file#granting-full-permission-for-apps-data-hack) may be needed if xtMapper.sh can't be found.
-This will create an invisible wayland window named "XtMapper" from which keyboard and mouse input events are captured and then forwarded to XtMapper.
+- This will create an invisible wayland window named "XtMapper" from which keyboard and mouse input events are captured and then forwarded to XtMapper.
-Minimize the client window and click on start button in XtMapper app, then maximize the client window back.
+- Minimize the client window and click on start button in XtMapper app, then maximize the client window back.
-For it to work as intended, it's size should be same as that of the waydroid window and overlay the waydroid window.
+- For it to work as intended, it's size should be same as that of the waydroid window and overlay the waydroid window.
+- If it launched fine, "using wayland client" will be output on the terminal.
-[Auto Profiling](https://xtr126.github.io/XtMapper-docs/features/auto_profiling/) should be disabled in settings.
+- [Auto Profiling](https://xtr126.github.io/XtMapper-docs/features/auto_profiling/) should be disabled in settings.
 ![image](https://github.com/Xtr126/wayland-getevent/assets/80520774/bd0d3df7-eb92-4816-8c67-506175709f23)

 ---